NOTICE OF OPENING OF GRANT APPLICATION SUBMISSION PROCESS

 The IOLTA program is managed by a seven-member commission that reviews grant applications and then makes award recommendations to the supreme court.
 In the 30-year history of the IOLTA program, the supreme court has awarded most of the grants to organizations that assist low-income Iowans with civil legal problems such as divorce, domestic abuse, unsafe housing, and illegal evictions.
 The court has also presented grants to law-related education projects.
 IOLTA grants do not support criminal legal defense.

 The Iowa Supreme Court Lawyer Trust Account Commission accepts applications for grants under the Interest on Lawyer Trust Account (IOLTA) program on an annual basis.
 Grant periods run on a fiscal year from July 1st through June 30th.
 IOLTA program grants are awarded to public purpose projects that provide legal services to low-income persons in civil cases, law-related education, and other programs that improve the administration of justice in Iowa.

 The Commission must receive completed grant applications no later than the date specified.
 The Commission then reviews the applications and seeks approval from the Iowa Supreme Court for awarding the grants.
 Grant recipients are usually announced in late May or early June.

-Six Month Program Report Form (DOC).
-Use this form to submit the program evaluation report required of most grantees following the end of the first six months of the grant year.
+Grant Program Report Form (PDF).
+Use this form to submit the program evaluation report required of most grantees following the end of the first six months and twelve month of the grant year.